deanrad/polyrhythm/README.md

 The goal of `polyrhythm` is to be a centralized control of timing for sync or async operations in your app.

-Because of it's pub-sub/event-bus design, your app remains inherently scalable because originators of events don't know about publishers, or vice versa.
+Because of it's pub-sub/event-bus design, your app remains inherently scalable because originators of events don't know about consumers, or vice versa.
 If a single subscriber errs out, neither the publisher nor other subscribers are affected.
 Your UI layer remains simple— its only job is to trigger/originate events.
 All the logic remains separated from the UI layer by the event bus.
 Testing of most of your app's effects can be done without going through your UI layer.

-`polyrhythm` envisions that a different set of primitives can compose into more beautiful Web Apps and User Experiences than the current JavaScript tools allow for.
-It asserts you can code up to any standard, using only an API that is delightfully simple, with an _extrememly short learning curve._
+`polyrhythm` envisions a set of primitives can compose into beautiful Web Apps and User Experiences more simply and flexibly than current JavaScript tools allow for.
+All thie with a tiny bundle size, and an API that is delightfully simple.

 # Why Might I Want It?